Last updated on August 30th, 2019 at 10:50 am

 Start by painting your pumpkin black.
 I love Folk Art’s chalk paint because it’s one thick coat that covers really well.

 Using the transfer tape, transfer the vinyl to your pumpkin.
-This video helps explain how to use the transfer tape if you’ve never used it before.
+This post helps explain how to use the transfer tape if you’ve never used it before.